FAQ: Knoxville, Tennessee

 Permit application

 Your electrician files the permit with the City of Knoxville before work starts.
-This is the step that makes the installation legal and qualifies it for the KUB rebate.
+This is the step that makes the installation legal.

 • 3